0-Gixty-0/Grupp-11-OOPP/README.md

 #### Tutorial:
 This feature does not require a tutorial for the player since tiles being separate objects is not represented visually.

+### TAS-10 Design player model
+Date of completion: 08/11/2023
+Completed by: Alexander Muhr

+There is a player model that can be displayed on the screen.

+#### What
+Created png using pixel-art that have 8 different rotations that can be switched to depending on what direction the player is moving.

+#### How
+I completed the class by creating a png containing 8 models of the player ship in the form of pixelart, all att the same y-height and with 16px increments in x directions.

+#### Why
+I chose to do it this way so that it could be easily extended to implement animation of the sprite by adding more sprites "below" each direction respectively.
+Since all sprites take up 16px with no space in between this could easily be done using a loop incrementing the y-value representing what part of the png to draw and then start over on the first sprite.

+#### Tutorial
+This feature does not require a tutorial since it doesnt have functionality for the player other than visual